evolutics/iftree/README.md

 data such as game assets, web templates, etc.

-You can think of Iftree as a generalization of `std::include_str!` in two ways: first, `.gitignore`-like **path patterns** select files from a file tree;
+You can think of Iftree as a generalization of `std::include_str!` in two ways:

+1. Instead of including a single file, many files can be included with **path patterns** in a `.gitignore`-like format.
-second, files can be associated with **any data** like file contents, media type, compiled template, etc. Conceptually:
+1. Instead of including the file contents only, files can be associated with **any data** such as their media type, a compiled template, etc.

+Conceptually:

 ```text
 std:       include_str!("my_file")